My plan for Vietnam never involved a motorbike.

 Where We Stayed: Khuoiky Ban Gioc Homestay

-The next morning, after a night of much-needed sleep, we awoke to a frigid, bitter cold morning.
+The next morning, after a night of much-needed sleep, we awoke to a frigid, bitterly cold morning.
 We piled on every single piece of warm clothing in our possession, knowing that a long, freezing day on the road awaited us.
 Every moment we spent on the bikes we’d be suffering from our own windchill, and there was no way around it.

 Our plan had been to explore Ba Be Lake before leaving town, but the achingly cold weather forced us to scrap that idea and get moving.
 The faster we drove, the sooner we’d get off the bikes.
 We shared our usual morning handshake and were off.